 Nothing is more essential than being loyal to yourself, since there will only ever be one of you in the history of the world.
-You will never again walk the world at this point in history.
+You will never again walk the world at this time in history.
 And what you have to offer is vital, or you would not be here.
-Being faithful to the kid within is so important to your happiness and development as a real person that I can't put it into words.
+Being faithful to the kid within is so important to your happiness and development as a real person that I cannot put it into words.
 That youngster knew who they were without being told, didn't they?
-Your inner kid already understood who they were, and that was enough for them.
 You were a seed that would germinate into an oak tree, and if left alone, you would have grown straight and tall.
-However, adults modified your perspective, and this interference altered your course.
+However, adults modified your perspective, and this interference altered your growth.
 And now you find yourself in a different situation than you should be.
-I'm not suggesting you haven't done well with your skills and abilities.
+I'm not suggesting you have not done well with your skills and abilities.
 But I'm arguing that you gave up some attributes to become what the world wanted or expected you to be, such as laughter and joy, empathy and kindness, curiosity and creativity, and play.
 Children have an inherent sense of play!
-Why is this happening?
-Their imaginations haven't been ruined.
+Why is this?
+Because their imaginations haven't been ruined.
 Where did your imagination go?
 There is freedom to be.

-I'm expressing how many of you have resigned to become responsible and mature members of society.
+How many of you have resigned yourselves to becoming responsible and mature members of society?
 I'm arguing that now is the moment to restore your childhood freedom.
 There is no better moment than the present to recover your unmolested self, the seed that began so innocently.
 It is still present at the center of your heart.
-This time, don't change who you are for anyone.
+This time, don't change the perfect gift you are for anyone.

 With Love,